-Succulent Harvest Pumpkins
+Succulent Harvest Pumpkins for Fall

 Our perennial and greenhouse experts, Sue and Aimee, have been putting their heads and talents together to create wonderful autumn decorations.
 Along with their amazing fall plant baskets, they’ve added succulent harvest pumpkins to their repertoire!